 "Figures of speech change ordinary language through repetition, substitution, sound, and wordplay.
 They mess around with words--skipping them, swapping them, and making them sound different."

 (Jay Heinrichs, Thank You for Arguing.
-Three Rivers Press, 2007)
+Three Rivers Press, 2007) - Figures of Argument and Figures of Style

 "We consider a figure to be argumentative if it brings about a change of perspective, and its use seems normal in relation to this new situation.
 If, on the other hand, the speech does not bring about the adherence of the hearer to this argumentative form, the figure will be considered an embellishment, a figure of style.
 It can excite admiration, but this will be on the aesthetic plane, or in recognition of the speaker's originality."

 (Chaim Perelman and Lucie Olbrechts-Tyteca, The New Rhetoric: A Treatise on Argumentation.
 Translated by J. Wilkinson and P. Weaver.
-Univ. of Notre Dame Press, 1969)
+Univ. of Notre Dame Press, 1969) - Figures of Speech and Thought

 "The real nature of the relation of figures to thought is very generally misunderstood.
 The majority of rhetoricians treat of them as mere ornaments, which render a discourse more pleasing, and which may be used or rejected at pleasure.
 Some writers--as, for example, Locke--condemn their employment in works intended to convey knowledge and truth; they are pronounced inventions, which serve only to insinuate wrong ideas, move the passions, and mislead the judgment.